ringcentral-ruby/glip-poster-ruby/README.md

 ## Glip setup

 This gem uses an incoming webhook integration on Glip.
-To create a new Glip webhook integration, in Glip.com, click on 'Integrations' in the left column and then select the "Glip Webhooks" integration.
+To create a new Glip webhook integration, in Glip.com, click on "Integrations" in the left column and then select the "Glip Webhooks" integration.
 After you select a conversation, a webhook URL will be presented which you will use with this gem to post messages to.
 The URL looks like the following:

 ```http
 https://hooks.glip.com/webhook/11112222-3333-4444-5555-666677778888